 Publish Your Journal With Us

-We have published the internationally acclaimed Policy & Politics for over two decades and successfully launched Evidence & Policy five years ago.
+We have published the internationally acclaimed Policy & Politics for over two decades and successfully launched Evidence & Policy eight years ago.
 The renamed Journal of Poverty and Social Justice launched in 2010, along with Voluntary Sector Review.
-2012 saw the first issues of Families, Relationships and Societies and we're excited to announce that Critical and Radical Social Work has launched this year.
+2012 saw the first issues of Families, Relationships and Societies and Critical and Radical Social Work has launched this year.
 2014 will see the launch of the Journal of Playwork Practice.

 Although we are not a large commercial publisher we punch well above our weight when it comes to maximising readership and enhancing discoverability of our journals worldwide.

 We have chosen not to pursue a rapid journal expansion programme over recent years.
 This is because we pride ourselves on being able to give our journals the individual focus they deserve to help them flourish.

 However, we remain very keen to continue to develop our list and publish new journals over time in the areas we specialise in.
 Therefore, if you think we could be the right journal publisher for you please contact Julia Mortimer (Julia.email@example.com) to discuss your ideas or prepare a proposal following the Journal proposal guidelines (PDF, 95 kb).